I’m a big fan of salads, and during the summer, I could easily eat one for lunch every day.

 You’ll enjoy the leafy greens for their nutritional value, and the roasted sweet potatoes and black beans for their heartiness.
 Finished with a tangy dressing and accompanied by guacamole and tomato salsa, this is going to be a new favorite!

-And if you can’t get enough of your favorite cruciferous veggie, try it in another salad with spiralized apples and red onions.
+And if you can’t get enough of your favorite cruciferous veggie, try it in other recipes:

 What are your favorite ways to spruce up your plate of veggies?
 Let us know by commenting below!